 If you frequently couple car rentals with travel, you’ll want to use a card with great coverage for car rental loss or damage insurance (remember: credit cards don’t offer liability insurance).
 Enter the President's Choice Financial® World Elite Mastercard® which gives you 31 days of car rental coverage with a maximum value of $65,000.
 Even better, it has no annual fee.

 But what about emergency medical travel insurance?
 After hearing from our experts you’ll want to make sure you’re properly covered, and the good news is many cards include up to $1,000,000 in emergency medical travel insurance.
 This is really essential to have for any trip, as the bills add up during an emergency, and could even bankrupt you.

-If you want the ultimate coverage, check out the BMO World Elite MasterCard, which covers the cardholder, their spouse, and their children with emergency medical up to $2,000,000.
-Also included are policies for car rental insurance, trip cancellation, lost or damaged luggage.
+If you want the ultimate coverage, check out the BMO® World Elite®* Mastercard®*, which covers emergency medical protection for up to $2,000,000.
+Also included are policies for car rental insurance, trip cancellation/interruption, lost or damaged luggage.
 That’s sure to give you peace of mind.